The purpose of a letter of application is to tell the story behind your resume and why you’re applying.

 3. Grab the hiring manager’s attention with your introduction

-In our recent survey of hiring managers and their thoughts on application letters, 41% said that the introduction of a job application letter leaves the biggest impression on them compared to other sections.
-So start your application letter off strong by:
+In a recent Resume Genius survey, 41% of hiring managers said that the introduction of an application letter leaves the biggest impression on them compared to other sections.
+So customize your introduction by:

 - introducing yourself